danguita/blog.davidanguita.name/source/_posts/2013-03-03-setting-up-a-cheap-redmine-server-using-unicorn-and-apache.markdown

 #### Modules

-You will need to enable these Apache2 modules:
+You will need to enable some Apache2 modules:

     sudo a2enmod rewrite
     sudo a2enmod proxy